TriLoi/Chat-PGP-P2P/README.md

 A web interface, a command application, or a GUI application could be used independantly to the core process.

 It send requests regulary to the core process to keep its views updated.

+The GUI process should not contain any data like messages or connections sockets except its own socket to discuss with the core process.
+It will only retrieve informations from the core process to print them without memorize them.

 ## 2. Protocol
 Each application have several couples of public/private keys :